Zeynep Sultan

 Zeynep Asima Sultan (زینب سلطان; 8 April 1714 – 25 March 1774) was an Ottoman princess, the daughter of Sultan Ahmed III.

 Birth

 Zeynep Sultan was born on 8 April 1714 at the Topkapı Palace.
 Her father was Sultan Ahmed III.

 First marriage

-In 1728, Zeynep Sultan married (Küçük) Mustafa Pasha, the nephew of the grand vezir Nevşehirli Damat Ibrahim Pasha, and the second head of the royal stables at the time.
+In 1728, Zeynep Sultan married Küçük Sinek Mustafa Pasha, the nephew of the grand vezir Nevşehirli Damat Ibrahim Pasha, and the second head of the royal stables at the time.
 The wedding ceremony took place at the Topkapı Palace.
-On 8 December Zeynep's trousseau was sent to her palace known as Kıbleli Palace and the next day the wedding procession took place.
+On 8 December Zeynep's trousseau was sent to her palace known as Kıbleli Palace and the next day the wedding procession followed.
 Together, they had a son.

 Second marriage

 After the death of Mustafa Pasha in 1764, Zeynep Sultan in 1765 married Melek Mehmed Pasha, who had previously served as the grand admiral of the Ottoman fleet, during the reign of her half-brother Mustafa III.
-Melek Mehmed Pasha served as the Admiral of the Fleet for two times and was made grand vizier in 1792.
+Melek Mehmed Pasha twice served as the Admiral of the Fleet and was made grand vizier in 1792.